muratk5n/thirdwave/en/README.md

 These canals are so tiny; saw Panama Canal on a map, holy thin little slice that was.
 Where is that wide effin cahuna of canal?
 I'm talking about the Grand Canyon of Water Canals.
 Like Boom!
-Let's dig more.

 ---